How AI Will Reshape Political Campaigns in Nigeria’s 2027 Elections

 WHAT THIS MEANS FOR NIGERIA’S ELECTORAL FUTURE

-Digital illiteracy as a democratic risk: The greatest danger of AI-intensive campaigning in Nigeria is not the technology itself — it is the asymmetry between those producing AI-driven content and those consuming it.
-Voters in rural communities, older demographics, and low-income populations are most vulnerable to AI-generated disinformation because they have the fewest tools to evaluate what they see and hear.
+The greatest danger of AI-intensive campaigning in Nigeria is not the technology itself — it is the asymmetry between those producing AI-driven content and those consuming it.
+Voters in rural communities, older demographics, and low-income populations are most vulnerable to AI-generated disinformation.
 Digital media literacy programmes are not a civic luxury — they are an electoral integrity imperative.

 CONCLUSION